 Here are some fun ideas for spider playdough activities for your kids.
-Learn how to make black playdough and use the materials ideas to make a fun spider invitation to play.
+Learn how to make black playdough and use the material ideas to make fun spider invitation to play.

 - 3 cups flour

 - 5 tbsp cream of tartar

 - black gel food coloring (see tips and tricks)

 Mix the first 5 ingredients together in a large pot.
 Stir and heat over medium heat.
 The mixture will look like a globby mess.
 When it starts to form a ball in the center of the pot, remove it from heat.
 Place the mixture on a lightly floured cutting board or cookie sheet* and knead until smooth. **The black food coloring could discolor some surfaces, so you may not want to knead this color of playdough on your countertops.

 Tips and Tricks

 Tips and tricks: Be sure to add the food coloring along with the liquid ingredients.
 One time, I made the mistake of trying to knead the food coloring into the playdough.
 It was a lot more work to add it at the end.
 You may have to play around with the black food coloring.
 If you don’t add enough it will look sludge-colored (which is not all bad for spider playdough).
 If you add too much, it will make your hands a little purple when you play with it.
 I’m typing with purple palms at the moment 😊.

 *Be aware that the dark coloring could transfer onto your classroom tables.
 That also happened to me once…but it came off in a few days.
 Playing with the playdough on plastic trays or cookie sheets will prevent the problem.
 It’s fun to use anise extract if you have some on hand.
 The playdough will smell like black licorice.

 The playdough is ready for creating as it is, but you or your kids can add some mix-ins to increase the wow factor.
 Give your kids a little bit of glitter in a salt shaker and let them knead it into the play dough.
 Black glitter adds a really nice sparkle.